kianwazzu/testPackage/README.md

 ## Example

-This is a basic example which shows you how to see a dog:
+This is how you can see a dog

 ``` r
 library(testPackage)